-- 5.2.15 Throughout the Proposed Scheme, there are a series of open cut-off drains to capture upslope run-off before it reaches the tops of widenings and cuttings, and to capture run-off from embankments on the downslope side.
-The linear nature, and consistent cross-sectional geometry of these drains, allows for peat excavation volumes to be calculated using the average peat depth within a 50m long section of drain and hence the area of the trapezoidal cross-section of the drain occupied by that depth of peat. - 5.2.16 Figure 4 shows the considerations in this calculation and it is assumed that all peat excavated to create the drain must be re-instated or re-used elsewhere.
+- 5.2.12 Throughout the Proposed Scheme, there are a series of open cut-off drains to capture upslope run-off before it reaches the tops of widenings and cuttings, and to capture run-off from embankments on the downslope side.
+There are also a more limited number of linear open drains which transfer water to SuDS basins from buried drainage under the footprint of the road, or from SuDS basins to the point of discharge into a watercourse.
+The linear nature, and consistent cross-sectional geometry of these drains, allows for peat excavation volumes to be calculated using the average peat depth within a 50m long section of drain and hence the area of the trapezoidal cross-section of the drain occupied by that depth of peat. - 5.2.13 Figure 4 shows the considerations in this calculation and it is assumed that all peat excavated to create the drain will require re-instatement and re-use.